Bilalh/shellmarks/Readme.md

 	s <bookmark_name>  - Saves the current directory as "bookmark_name"
-	g <bookmark_name>  - Goes (cd) to the directory associated with "bookmark_name" o <bookmark_name>  - Open the directory associated with "bookmark_name" in Finder d <bookmark_name>  - Deletes the bookmark
+	g <bookmark_name>  - Goes (cd) to the directory associated with "bookmark_name" d <bookmark_name>  - Deletes the bookmark
 	l <bookmark_name>  - Lists the specified bookmark associated with "bookmark_name" l                  - Lists all available bookmarks